frlender/barista/README.md

 To see this in action, check out one of the views built on top of [BaristaBaseView](http://cmap.github.io/barista/doc/views/BaristaBaseView.html) such as [ViolinPlotView](http://cmap.github.io/barista/doc/views/ViolinPlotView.html)

 ## **Utils**
 There are a small set of utility functions that do not fit cleanly as a model, collection, or view.
 Think of these as mechanisms through which we abstract away mundane processing of data.
-For example, the function [CMapPertTypeAlias](http://cmap.github.io/barista/doc/utils/CMapTypeAlias.html "CMapPertTypeAlias") returns an object of standard names and acronyms when given a Connectivity Map perturbagen type
+For example, the function [CMapPertTypeAlias](http://cmap.github.io/barista/doc/utils/CMapTypeAlias.html "CMapPertTypeAlias") returns an object of standard names and acronyms when given a Connectivity Map perturbagen type.
+Utility functions are registered under the top-level `Barista` object.

 # **Developer Documentation**
 Want the nuts and bolts? dig in!